 Although it’s already pretty obvious from the outside, I confirmed with Novare that each SkyHouse project shares a common structural and exterior design, with only slight variations in interior layout based on location.
 In fact, the company often uses the same subcontractors depending on where it’s building — in Houston, they went ahead and built two across the street from each other:

-My original fascination with the SkyHouse business model was regarding the cost effectiveness of the reused design — the company’s obviously saving money in various ways from doing this, but how much?
+My original fascination with the SkyHouse business model was regarding the cost effectiveness of the reused design — the company’s obviously saving money in at least a couple of places from building its communities this way, but how much?
 Novare wouldn’t spill most of the beans, but they did tell me this:

 By pulling the parking deck out from under the building and creating an efficient, quick-build structure, Novare Group collaborated with architect Smallwood, Reynolds, Stewart, Stewart & Associates, Inc. to produce a building that could be built in 14 to 18 months, at roughly 80 percent of the cost of high-rise podium construction.

 Man, I just love that carefully-worded press release copy.
 The costs of land assembly and construction are inevitably going to vary by region, and this probably represents the biggest financial variable — but after building 18 of these towers, the other expenses are hopefully somewhat predictable.

 Considering the price tag of the SkyHouse Austin project was reportedly $67 million, a 20 percent reduction in construction cost represents millions in savings, and the relatively quick build time probably doesn’t hurt either.
 I’d imagine that in addition to the benefits Novare mentions above, this business model allows the developer to save money by reusing interior elements, mechanical systems, and marketing assets.